 In the evening’s headline act, Welsh singer and writer Cerys Matthews shared extracts from her “songbook for the family”, Hook, Line & Singer.
 Playing along on her guitar, Matthews encouraged the audience to join in with nursery rhymes and classics such as Frère Jacques and Whistle While You Work, bringing the night’s performances to an enjoyable end.

 With an excellent selection of wraps and cakes for sale, as well as its own book stall and well-stocked bar, Book Slam is a unique event.
 Carrying on until late, with a buzzing atmosphere closer to that of a literary tent at a festival than a typical book launch, Book Slam is the perfect social night out for any book lover.

 Photos: Laramie Shubber

-For further information about Book Slam and future events visit here.
+For further information and future events visit Book Slam’s website here.